Home » Technology » Home Theatre Power Manager

 Monitors Incoming Line Voltage and Provides a Visual Indication of Power Level.

-Panamax™ patent-pending AVM circuitry continuously monitors the incoming power, as displayed on the digital voltmeter.
-If either an undervoltage or an overvoltage is detected, a flashing red lightning bolt will be displayed on the voltmeter.
-If either of these conditions is detected, power to the connected equipment is automatically turned off.
-When the voltage returns to a safe level, power to the equipment is automatically reconnected.
+Panamaxâ„¢ patent-pending AVM circuitry continuously monitors the incoming power, as displayed on the digital voltmeter.
+If the voltmeter detects either an undervoltage or an overvoltage, it will display a flashing red lightning bolt.
+If the system detects either of these conditions, it automatically turns off power to the connected equipment.
+The system automatically reconnects power to the equipment when the voltage returns to a safe level.

 Reduces Cross-Contamination Between Components.